xwiki-labs/eesc-xwiki/eesc-xwiki-distribution/README.md

 # Initialize the wiki
 The unzipped WAR contains everything to have a basic XWiki instance.
-However, we also need to install the ECR service on it.
+However, we also need to install the ECR service on it (i.e. populate the database).
 We will start the XWiki instance and then use the REST service to upload the application.

 First of all, deactivate the CAS by copying the `web.nocas.xml` into `web.xml` (see the directory `xwiki/WEB-INF/`).